-Incentive compensation arrangement can be useful tools in the successful management of banking organizations.
-Compansation arrangements can, however, provide executives and employees with incentives to take implate trisks that are not consistent with the long-term health of the organization.
-Banks offering incentive compensation programs should ensure these programs are consistent with OCC Bulleth 2010-24, "Incentive Compensation: Interagency Guidance on Sound Incentive Compensation Policies."
+Incentive compensation arrangements can be useful tools in the successful management of banking organizations.
+Compensation arrangements can, however, provide executives and employees with incentives to take imprudent risks that are not consistent with the long-term health of the organization.
+Refer to OCC Bulletin 2010-24, "Incentive Compensation: Interagency Guidance on Sound Incentive Compensation Policies."
 To be consistent with safety and soundness, a bank's incentive compensation arrangements should comply with the following key principles:

-- Provide employees incentives that appropriately balance risk and reward. - Be compatible with effective controls and risk manageren - Be supported by strong corporate governance, including active and effective oversight by the organization's board of directors.
+- Provide employees incentives that appropriately balance risk and reward. - Be compatible with effective controls and risk management. - Be supported by strong corporate governance, including active and effective oversight by the organization's board of directors.

-The OCC expects banking organizations to regularly review their mattive compensation arrangements for all executive and non-executive employees who, either individually or as part of a group, have the ability to expose the organization to material amounts of risk, as well as to regularly review the risk management, control, and corporate governance processes related to these arrangements.
+Banking organizations should regularly review their incentive compensation arrangements for all executive and nonexecutive employees who, either individually or as part of a group, have the ability to expose the organization to material amounts of risk, as well as to regularly review the risk management, control, and corporate governance processes related to these arrangements.
 Banking organizations should immediately address any identified deficiencies in these arrangements or any processes that are inconsistent with safety and soundness.

-Restrictions on Incentive Compensation and Referral Fees for Bank Employees- GLBA Networking Arrangement Exception and Regulation R
+Restrictions on Incentive Compensation and Referral Fees for Bank Employees-GLBA Networking Arrangement Exception and Regulation R

-The GLBA networking exception provides that a bank may not pay its employees that do not hold securities licenses incentive compensation for brokerage transactions.
+The GLBA networking exception provides that a bank may not pay its employees who do not hold securities licenses incentive compensation for brokerage transactions.
 Nevertheless, the GLBA networking exception permits a bank employee to receive a "nominal one-time cash fee of a fixed amount" for the referral of any customer to a broker-dealer if payment of the referral fee is not "contingent on whether the referral results in a transaction."
 Regulation R provides interpretation of the GLBA incentive compensation prohibition for brokerage transactions to bank employees that do not hold securities licenses.